n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 I encourage you to read the documentation to learn more about the layers, as there are some tricks that will make these perform slightly better than ours (e.g. initialization).

-### Using tf.data
+### Using `tf.data`

 Our model's training well now, but each step is pretty slow.
 Our update step takes time proportional to the size of our dataset, since our loss/gradients are calculated with respect to the entire training set.
 Also, when working with larger datasets, this may not even be possible.

 Instead, we can compute our loss and gradients with respect to a subset of our data called a **minibatch**.
 This is great, since our update no longer takes time proportional to our dataset size.
 The drawback is our update is now **stochastic**, since we are updating our parameters on a random subset of our data.
 Typically, we split our dataset into minibatches of size 32 - 256.

-Let's do this with TensorFlow dataset API, tf.data.
+Let's do this with TensorFlow dataset API, `tf.data`.
 It will be much more performant than raw tensors for minibatch gradient descent.

 ```python